soyed/frontend-mentor/README-template.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - Pricing component with toggle solution

-This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).
+This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents